 This is not necessarily the sole beliefs and or opinions of this paranormal organization.
 We include pages like this for information on different cultural beliefs about spirits.
 As for whether any religion and or culture has any real documented proof of these claims, none has been presented as of yet, that would be considered sufficient to support any view or dogma.
 Laurie Champion, the director of PPP does hold some of the ideas contained here in this section, on this page, to be very applicable, to explain some of the things she has seen over the years in the field, with spirits.
 This applies especially to the last passage on this page, that starts with these words:

 In kabbalah and European Jewish folklore, and spiritual beliefs (which does not believe in possession by demons), possession takes on a different (and often much more positive) context.

-FYI Jews do not believe in the Devil.
-In the Jewish faith there is no personified devil so therefore they do not consider anyone to be able to be possessed by the devil in any way.
+FYI Jews do not believe in the Devil, the way other faiths do.
+In the Jewish faith there is no personified devil so therefore they do not consider anyone to be able to be possessed by the "devil" in any way.